 Special Consideration Assessment Examination Grades Approval Special consideration provides an opportunity to improve the final grade in cases where unexpected or exceptional circumstances impacted academic performance during a final examination or during preparation time leading to a final examination, or submission of a final assessment.
-Must apply via Campus Central or UniSA partner administration office no later than 5 working days after the examination or submission date. - Not approved, or - Mark adjustment, or - Extension of time, or - Alternative means of assessment other than a centrally scheduled examination - Not approved, or - Mark adjustment, or - Alternative means of assessment other than a centrally scheduled examination Full range of grades Campus Central or UniSA partner administration office will determine all requests for special consideration.
-Applications with supporting documents that are assessed as demonstrating unexpected or exceptional circumstances will be forwarded to the course coordinator for a decision regarding the outcome to be applied.
+Must apply via Campus Central or UniSA partner administration office no later than 5 working days after the examination or submission date.
+For those applications forwarded to the course coordinator: - No action, or - Mark adjustment, extension of time, or alternative means of assessment other than an examination (Note, if an examination is deemed necessary an exception must be approved by the Executive Dean) For those applications forwarded to the course coordinator: - No action, or - Mark adjustment or alternative means of assessment other than an examination (Note, if an examination is deemed necessary an exception must be approved by the Executive Dean) Full range of grades Applications with supporting documents that are assessed by Campus Central or UniSA partner administration office as demonstrating unexpected or exceptional circumstances will be forwarded to the course coordinator for a decision regarding the outcome to be applied.

-^{}see clause 7.7
+see clause 7.7